auth0/docs/articles/microsites/call-api/call-api-native-mobile-app.md

 4. Auth0 responds with the requested tokens.
 5. The Access Token can be used to call your API and retrieve requested data.

-For security in native/mobile devices, Auth0 uses the [Mobile Login Flow](/flows/concepts/mobile-login-flow).
+For security in native/mobile devices, Auth0 uses the [Authorization Code Flow with Proof Key for Code Exchange (PKCE)](/flows/concepts/auth-code-pkce).

 <img src="/media/articles/microsites/overview-flow-call-api-native-mobile-app.png" alt="Flow Overview for Native/Mobile Apps" width="100%">